greymd/teip/README.md

 ```

 The result is almost the same as the input but "300" is highlighted and surrounded by `[...]`.
-Because `-f 3` selects the 3rd field of space-separated input.
+Because `-f 3` specifies the 3rd field of space-separated input.

 ```bash
 100 200 [300] 400